Black Diamond Riders Motorcycle Club: The "Battle of Pebblestone"

 In 1962, the Black Diamond Riders violated the outlaw biker code by attacking other bikers at a field day where bikers show off their bikers and where violence was forbidden.
-During the field day at the Pebblestone Golf Course in Courtice, the Black Diamond Riders kept to themselves and fastened makeshift weapons by ripping off tree branches.
+During the field day at the Pebblestone Golf Course in Courtice, the Black Diamond Riders kept to themselves and fashioned makeshift weapons by ripping off tree branches.
 At the signal given by Barnes, the Black Diamond Riders charged and attacked the other bikers.
 The Black Diamond mercilessly beat the bikers and stole their motorcycles.
 The American journalist Mick Lowe wrote: "The Battle of Pebblestone sent a chill through all of the Toronto-area clubs."
 Barnes followed up his triumph at what the media called the "Battle of Pebblestone" by riding down the Gardiner Expressway along with the other Black Diamond Riders in the wrong direction.
 Media reports in 1963 described the Black Diamond Riders as a biker gang "terrorized high school dance halls, staged brawls and administered serious beatings to whoever was considered an opponent."